inertialsense/docs.inertialsense.com/docs/user-manual/application-config/system_configuration.md

 See the [Binary Protocol](../com-protocol/binary.md) page for descriptions of each [flash configuration](../../com-protocol/DID-descriptions/#did_flash_config) value and [enumeration bit values](../../com-protocol/DID-descriptions/#enumerations-and-defines).

-## Serial Port Baud Rate
+## Serial Port Baud Rates

-Standard UART baud rates available on the IMX are: 3000000, 921600, 460800, 230400, 115200, 57600, 38400, 19200.
+Standard UART baud rates available on the IMX are: 921600, 460800, 230400, 115200, 57600, 38400, 19200.

 ### High Speed Baud Rates

 Non-standard high speed UART baud rates (>921600 bps) can be set to arbitrary values up to 10 Mbps.
-Due to hardware limitations, these baud rates will be rounded to the closest available baud rate and reported back via the `DID_FLASH_CONFIG.serXBaudRate` parameters.
+Due to hardware limitations, applied baud rate will be rounded to the closest available baud rate and reported back via the `DID_FLASH_CONFIG.serXBaudRate` parameter.

 ### Baud Rate Configuration